o-richard/fit/README.md

 A platform that tracks user health entries & fitness data.
 User health entries support text and images.
 Fitness data is obtained from any configured health & wellness app.

-The functionality of the platform happens on device unless otherwise.
+All the functionality of the platform is on-device unless otherwise.

 # TODO